JyGein/JyGeins-KTANE-Solvers/README.md

 - MagentaCipher
 - ALetter

-Be Sure to type it exactly or it wont work.
+Be sure to type it exactly or it wont work.
 Also the programs are v case sensitive.